pocketsync_flutter 0.5.1 copy "pocketsync_flutter: ^0.5.1" to clipboard

 Website · Documentation · Report Bug

-PocketSync is a powerful Flutter package that enables seamless data synchronization across devices without managing backend infrastructure.
+PocketSync enables seamless data synchronization across devices without managing your own backend infrastructure.
 It works with SQLite databases and handles all the complexities of data synchronization for you.

 Note: PocketSync is currently in alpha.
 The system is under active development and should not be considered reliable for production use.
-Features and APIs may change without notice.
+We are still yet to test it in production like conditions.

 Features #